 - Late or delayed pulses.
 A photoelectron can (in-)elastically scatter off the first dynode.
 The scattered electron can then be re-accelerated to the dynode, and creates a second pulse that is also lower in charge.
-The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 was previously measured to be up to 70 ns [6, 12].
-Collecting either the initial pulse or the late pulse will result in the charge falling into the low-PE charge region. - After-pulses.
-As the electrons gain energy in the cascade multiplication chain, they can ionize residual gas between dynodes, which then can itself accelerate towards the dynodes.
-For the IceCube PMTs, the timescale for after-pulses was measured to occur roughly 0.3 to 12 μs after the initial pulse [6].
-This populates the low-PE charge region since some of the energy of the electron avalanche goes into the ionization of the residual gas.
+The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 was previously measured to be up to 70 ns [6,12].
+Collecting either the initial pulse or the late pulse will result in the charge falling into the low-PE charge region. - Afterpulses.
+As the electrons gain energy in the cascade multiplication chain, they can gain 92 sufficient energy to ionize residual gas in the PMT.
+The positively charged ion(s) is(are) then 93 accelerated in the electric field towards the photocathode and generate an afterpulse upon 94 the impact on the photocathode.
+For the IceCube PMTs, the timescale for afterpulses was 95 measured to occur roughly 0.3 to $11 \,\mu s$ after the initial pulse [6].
+The spread in the afterpulse 96 time is dependent on the position of photocathode, the charge to mass ratio of the ion pro-97 duced, and the electric potential distribution [13]; whereas the size of the afterpulse is related 98 to the momentum and species of the ionized gas and composition of the photocathode [14].
+99 - Pre-pulses.

-Pre-pulses.
 If the incident photon passes through the photocathode without interaction and strikes one of the dynodes, it can eject an electron thus causing the measured charge to be lower.
 For the IceCube PMTs, the pre-pulses were found to arrive approximately 30 ns before the signal from other photoelectrons from the photocathode [6].
 Further detail is available in Ref.
-[13].

-Multi-PE contamination.
-When multiple photoelectrons arrive at the dynodes within sev eral nanoseconds of each other, they can be reconstructed by the software as a single, multi PE pulse.
+[15]. - Multi-PE contamination.
+When multiple photoelectrons arrive at the dynodes within several nanoseconds of each other, they can be reconstructed by the software as a single, multi PE pulse.